← Digesting

 Five key differences that matter:

-- Training data vs. code bugs: Issues stem from trillions of words in training data, not reviewable lines of code
+1. Training data vs. code bugs: Issues often stem from patterns in training data, not reviewable lines of code

-- Undebuggable: You can't trace misbehavior back to specific training data
+2. Hard to debug: You typically can't trace misbehavior back to specific training data

-- Non-deterministic: Tiny prompt changes produce dramatically different outputs
+4. Non-deterministic: Tiny prompt changes can produce dramatically different outputs

-"Just fix it" doesn't work with AI the way it does with software.
-The architecture is fundamentally different.
+"Just fix it" doesn't work with AI the way it does with traditional software.

 Earlier take: AI shouldn't even be called software#